The Whitney

 “Barack and Michelle” by Elizabeth Peyton.

 The exhibit runs until September 27, 2015.
 The admission fee is $22.00 per person.
-The museum offers Friday night pay-as-you-wish program from 7 to 10 pm like the Metropolitan Museum of Art offers everyday.
-Looking for a new and interesting place for a date, a fun day with the girls or art appreciation?
+The museum offers a pay-as-you-wish program from 7 to 10 p.m. on Fridays, like the Metropolitan Museum of Art does daily.
+Looking for a new and exciting place for a date, a fun day with the girls, or art appreciation?
 The Whitney is the place.

 Museum Hours: